It comes in several sizes, for tiny young pups up to the industrial-strength jaws of some larger breeds. Click on the Kong to see it at Amazon.com.

 Once you have a crate-trained dog, a packed Kong can provide a lot of entertainment while the dog is in the crate.

-If the dog has the run of the house or yard, you can also give it a Kong to keep it busy and thus out of trouble any time… choosing foods that won’t make too much of a mess inside.
+If the dog has the run of the house or yard, you can also give it a Kong to keep it busy and thus out of trouble any time… choosing foods that won’t make too much of a mess on flooring.

 Use a pre-stuffed dog toy Kong as a bonanza reward after a good dog training session.